Seiberg-Witten monopoles with multiple spinors on a surface times a circle: Introduction

 \begin{rem} We should stress that here $\bp$ is generic in $\sP_{\Sigma}$ (parameters pulled-back from $\Sigma$) but not in $\sP$ (all parameters on $Y$).
 In particular, $\cM(\bp)$ may have positive dimension even though the expected dimension is zero.
 In other words, the moduli space is Zariski smooth and obstructed as in Theorem \ref{thm:moduli}.
 This is familiar from the study of gauge-theoretic invariants of complex surfaces \cite[Chapter 10]{donaldson-kronheimer}, \cite[Chapter IV]{friedman-morgan}, \cite{friedman-morgan2}. \end{rem}

 The main idea behind the proof of Theorem \ref{thm:generic0} is to interpret the existence of Fueter sections as a Fredholm problem.
 One difficulty in doing so stems from the possible non-smoothness of the singular sets of Fueter sections.
 However, an argument using a Weitzenb\"{o}ck formula shows that in fact such a set is a finite collection of circles of the form $S^1 \times \{ \mathrm{point} \}$.
-We then show that these singularities can be removed in---in an appropriate sense---so that every Fueter section gives rise to a globally defined holomorphic object described by complex-linear Fredholm theory of non-positive index.
-As a result, Fueter sections appear in real codimension at least two and can be avoided in a generic one-dimensional family of parameters in $\sP_{\Sigma}$.
+We then show that these singularities can be removed---in an appropriate sense---so that every Fueter section gives rise to a globally defined holomorphic object.
+As a result, the deformation theory of Fueter section is described by a complex-linear Fredholm operator of non-positive index.
+Using this, we prove that Fueter sections appear in real codimension at least two and can be avoided in a generic one-dimensional family of parameters in $\sP_{\Sigma}$.

 Finally, in section \ref{sec:examples} we use complex-geometric methods and classical results on stable vector bundles on Riemann surfaces \cite{atiyah, narasimhan} to describe $\cM(\bp)$ and compute $\SW(\bp)$ in some cases.
 The generic properties of the moduli spaces are summarised in Theorem \ref{thm:moduliexamples}.
 We study also some non-generic cases which provide us with examples of Fueter sections and non-compact moduli spaces; see Examples \ref{exmp:fueterlimiting}, \ref{exmp_nongeneric1}, Proposition \ref{prop_genuszero}, and Remark \ref{rem_nongeneric}